Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Cognitive Decline and Fatty Acid Composition of Erythrocyte membranes--The EVA Study

-The effects of docosahexaenoic acid supplementation on cognition and well-being in mild cognitive impairment: A 12-month randomised controlled trial
+The effects of docosahexaenoic acid supplementation on cognition and well-being in mild cognitive impairment: A 12-month randomized controlled trial

 Beneficial Effects of Docosahexaenoic Acid on Cognition in Age-Related Cognitive Decline